Last updated on: August 19, 2020

 BadUSB devices operate at speeds that are virtually impossible for standard users in an organization to detect.
 Various payload scripts are readily available for download from the internet.
 This allows even amateurs with little knowledge of computers to pull off a BadUSB attack.

-Here are three measures that you can implement to counteract a BadUSB exploit right away.
+Here are three measures that you can implement to counteract BadUSB vulnerability right away.

 USB port blockers are an effective way to deter users from connecting unauthorized USB devices that may contain malicious payloads without their knowledge.
 In the case of a BadUSB attack, an attacker is less likely to target systems where USB port blockers are installed.